centrifugal/centrifugo/docs/content/server/proxy.md

 * `expire_at` (optional integer) is a timestamp when connection must be considered expired.
 If not set or set to `0` connection won't expire at all
 * `info` (optional JSON) is a connection info JSON
 * `b64info` (optional string) is a binary connection info encoded in base64 format, will be decoded to raw bytes on Centrifugo before using in messages
-* `data` (optional JSON) is a custom data to send to client in connect command response
+* `data` (optional JSON) is a custom data to send to client in connect command response.
+Supported since v2.3.1
-* `b64data` (optional string) is a custom data to send to client in connect command response for binary connections, will be decoded to raw bytes on Centrifugo side before sending to client
+* `b64data` (optional string) is a custom data to send to client in connect command response for binary connections, will be decoded to raw bytes on Centrifugo side before sending to client.
+Supported since v2.3.1

 `proxy_connect_timeout` (float, in seconds) controls timeout of HTTP POST request sent to app backend.